Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

         that an asteroid will appear on an unbound orbit.
 * `inclination`: a block describing what inclinations an asteroid from the group may have.
     - `avg`: the average inclination of an asteroid in this population, in degrees.
 Should be a nonnegative number.
 As with eccentricities, you may occasionally get some extreme values.
-        Should be a nonnegative number.

 Advanced Usage
 ------------